Threetwosevensixseven/ZXRelocate/README.md

 * A count of the number of 16-bit address offsets that must be patched for relocation (between 0 and 255);
 * A list of the 16-bit address offsets themselves, organised as contiguous little-endian byte pairs.
 Each offset points to the _high_ byte of a 16-bit little-endian address to be patched.
 Because driver files are exactly 512 bytes long, the high bytes of these addresses will always be `0x00` or `0x01` before patching, and the driver installation routine will give a `Bad Relocation Table` error if any other values are encountered.
+* For each extra divMMC and ZX bank the be included, one or more bank ID 16-bit address offsets that must be patched with the dynamically allocated MMU bank IDs.
+These offsets point to the low bytes of each patch address.

 In order to generate driver files in an assembler, typically all the absolute addresses in the driver (the targets of jumps, calls, and 16-bit loads) must be patched.
 This quickly gets tedious during development, while the code you are writing is moving around.
 So it is advantageous to have a tool which will take care of this for you.

 ## Installation
 Install the [.NET Framework 4.8  Runtime](https://dotnet.microsoft.com/en-us/download/dotnet-framework/thank-you/net48-web-installer) if you do not already have it installed.
 Copy the files `ZXRelocate.exe` and `ZXRelocate.exe.config` into a directory, such as the one that contains your build script.
 Edit your build script to execute `ZXRelocate.exe`.
 Typically a driver will be assembled twice, since it contains self-referential data (although it could be managed in a single assembly pass using displacements).
 Therefore, add it to your build script between the first and second assembly.
 Have the first assembly export a symbol list, which `ZXRelocate.exe` will refer to.
-Have your assembly project include two assembly files - `RelocationTable.asm` which will contain up to 255 pairs of bytes, and `RelocationCount.asm`, which will define a single symbol that can be referenced in the driver header.
+Have your assembly project include two assembly files - `RelocationTable.asm` which will contain up to 255 pairs of bytes, and `RelocationCount.asm`, which will define a single `RelocateCount` symbol that can be referenced in the driver header, plus a symbol for each bank patch address offset extracted by this tool.

 ## Config File
 The `ZXRelocate.exe.config` file looks like this: